Aircraft Noise - What is the City Doing?

 - Participate in a public event where citizens can learn the details of the issue and what is being done about it.

 On June 28th, 2017, Congresswoman Anna G. Eshoo, Congressman Jimmy Panetta, and Congressman Ro Khanna sent a letter to the Cities Association of Santa Clara County requesting their assistance with establishing a long term forum for aircraft noise concerns in the South Bay.
+In response on August 10th, 2017, the Cities Association of Santa Clara County's Board of Directors unanimously agreed to form an Ad Hoc Committee to create a framework for establishing a Roundtable.
+The Ad Hoc Committee will consist of:

 The County of San Mateo plans to consider noise abatement solutions regarding the San Carlos Airport (SQL) in July.
 As part of their efforts, the Board of Supervisors is considering restricting the number of flights in and out of SQL as well as imposing an evening curfew for some aircraft, prohibiting flights between 9pm and 6am.
 San Mateo County also requested that the FAA adopt the Bayside Visual Approach (BVA) at SQL for all flight arrivals.
 For more information, including the draft ordinance, click here to visit the County of San Mateo's website.
 Comments regarding the proposed ordinance should be sent to: SQLFlightRestrictions@smcgov.org.